Women in Science Who Changed the World

 World’s first computer programmer: Ada Lovelace

 “Ada Lovelace”, whose real name is Augusta Ada Byron, born in 1815 in London, the capital of England, is known as the world’s first computer programmer.
-Having carried out many studies in the field of mathematics and logic with Charles Babbage, one of the important mathematics professors of the period at Cambridge University, Lovelace succeeded in attracting the attention of his teacher with his talent in mathematics.
+Having carried out many studies in the field of mathematics and logic with Charles Babbage, one of the important mathematics professors of the period at Cambridge University, Lovelace succeeded in attracting the attention of her teacher with her talent in mathematics.

-Lovelace, who translated the review article of the Italian mathematician Louis Menabrea, published in French in 1842, for an English scientific journal for Babbage’s primitive computer called the Analytical Machine, added his notes to this translation and published the article in 1843.
-In the notes that Lovelace added to the translation, he detailed how to calculate Bernoulli numbers with Babbage’s machine.
+Lovelace, who translated the review article of the Italian mathematician Louis Menabrea, published in French in 1842, for an English scientific journal for Babbage’s primitive computer called the Analytical Machine, added her notes to this translation and published the article in 1843.
+In the notes that Lovelace added to the translation, she detailed how to calculate Bernoulli numbers with Babbage’s machine.
 This method was considered by historians to be the world’s first computer program, and Lovelace became the “first programmer”.
 This machine designed by Babbage is the basis of today’s computers.

 SEE ALSO: Who is Elon Musk?
 Life, Education, Facts

 The woman who died for the sake of science: Madame Curie

 Poland-born French physicist and chemist Maria Sklodowska Curie (1867-1934), known as “Madame Curie”, is one of the inventor women who achieved significant success in the world of science.
 Pioneering subatomic particle physics with her studies in the field of radioactivity, Curie was the first to discover the increased efficiency of subatomic particles in her experiments with the element uranium at the beginning of the 20th century.
 With these works, Curie was awarded the Nobel Prize in physics in 1903 and in chemistry in 1911, becoming the first woman to receive this award, and again became the first scientist to win this award twice.